khaors/geocompr/main.md

 ```

 `map_nz` can be plotted later, for example by adding additional layers (as we'll below) or simply running `map_nz` in the console, which is equivalent to `print(map_nz)`.

-To use `tmap` objects as the basis of other maps new layers or settings can be added with the `+` operator.
+New *shapes* can added with `+ tm_shape(new_obj)`.
+In this case `new_obj` represents a new spatial object to be plotted on top of preceding layers.

-When another shape is added to a `tmap` object with `+ tm_shape()`, all subsequent aesthetic functions refer to the newly added shape, until another new shape is added.
+When a new new shape is added in this way all subsequent aesthetic functions refer to it, until another new shape is added.
-This syntax allows the creation of maps involving multiple shapes and one or more layers for each shape, as demonstrated in the code chunk below:
+This syntax allows the creation of maps with multiple shapes and layers:

 ```r